-"bas\modes.vlba", and

-"setup\names.vlba"

-in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.4) (also available via the Mosaic system (see Section 25.3)) to identify which VLBA setup(s) is (are) desired.
+Those proposing observations in VLBA format should consult files "std\modes.vlba" and "OK\modes.vlba" in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.4) to identify which VLBA setup(s) is (are) desired.
+These files are also available from the VLBA home page via WWW browsers such as Mosaic or Netscape (see Section 25.3).